Cheats121/Athena/README.md

 The password-derived KEK wraps the DEK using authenticated encryption.

-This means:
+This design means:

-- changing how the master password is processed does not require redesigning vault data encryption
 - the master password is not directly used as the vault encryption key
 - the DEK remains independently random
+- password-derived key material and vault encryption responsibilities remain separated

 ### 4. Vault Encryption